praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 It allows Javascript to manipulate, structure and style of our website.

 ##### Real DOM
-Real DOM is nothing but DOM.
-DOM stands for Document Object Model.
+Real DOM is nothing but DOM. __DOM__ stands for __Document Object Model__.
 It is a structured representation of the HTML elements that are present in a webpage.
 It represents the entire UI of your application.

 ##### Access HTML Element
 * getElementsByClassName('classname'): Returns all the elements that have the specified class name.
 It returns an array-like object.